AspirinCode/MD-analysis-tools-scripts/assemble-system/Model-long-missing-loop/modeller-model/readme.md

 aln.write(file='two-alignment.pap', alignment_format='PAP')
 ```

+### 1.2 Model the missing residues
-- Use `mod-seg.py` to model the missing residues;
+  Use `mod-seg.py` to model the missing residues;
 Note:
--If the protein does not start from residue 1, then in this script the residue ID all regard the first residue appearing in PDB file as residue 1.
+- If the protein does not start from residue 1, then in this script the residue ID all regard the first residue appearing in PDB file as residue 1.
 So you might need to do some calculation to convert the residue ID.
--Here Python class `loopmodel` is used instead of `automodel`, because in `automodel` other residues will also be modified during energy minimization.
+- Here Python class `loopmodel` is used instead of `automodel`, because in `automodel` other residues will also be modified during energy minimization.
 Here we hope only the missing residues get modelled while other residues are kept as the original.
--One might also choose to have more models generated, here only two models will be generated.
+- One might also choose to have more models generated, here only two models will be generated.

 Code snippet:
 ```